sarahholden/Proper/README.md

 ### Step 5: GA Reviews, Provides Feedback

+GA will review your submission and get back to you with any necessary fixes.

 ### Step 6: Build!

+Rename your forked repository to the new company name.
+Copy the files from your selected layout archetype into the main directory of your repo.
+Delete unnecessary files.
+You should have:

+css
+images
+index.html
+js

 - Create company identity (Colors, Typography, Imagery)
 - Add content (ipsum is fine - http://meettheipsums.com/)
-- Edit / add additional HTML (as necessary)
+- Edit, add additional HTML (as necessary)
-- Edit / add additional CSS (as necessary)
+- Edit, add additional CSS (as necessary)

+Your website should be a fully-realized, potentially multiple page, static website.
+Here is an exemplar submission: _____.

 ### Step 7: Deliver

-- A fully-realized, potentially multiple page, static website.
-- A list of suggested features you envision on the site (i.e. potential code challenges)
+Email GA with a link to your repo and a list of suggested features you envision on the site (i.e. potential code challenges)

 ### Step 8: GA Reviews, Provides Feedback